About

 2023 — During his residency at The Merwin Conservancy, biologist and palm expert Dr. Bill Baker helped to identify and catalog several new palm species in the garden.

-2024 — The Merwin Conservancy welcomed composer and sound artist Leilehua Lanzilotti, writer Elisa Gonzalez, and Michael Swaine and Archie Wessells of the artist collective Future Farmers as residents.
+2024 — The Merwin Conservancy welcomed composer and sound artist Leilehua Lanzilotti, writer Elisa Gonzalez, and Michael Swaine and Archie Wessells of the artist collective Future Farmers, and writer and conservationist Terry Tempest Williams as residents.

 “In gardening, as my wife and I go about it here, what are called concerns–for ecology and the environment, for example–merge inevitably with work done every day, within sight of the house, with our own hands, and the concerns remain intimate and familiar rather than far away.
 They do not have to be thought about, they are at home in the mind.
 I have never lived anywhere that was more true.”